You’ll build and manage a team to sustain our efforts to make sure consumers are protected in the financial marketplace.

 Fundraising: Write grant proposals, build relationships with foundation staff and meet with major donors, all to bring more resources to our campaigns.
 Work with our citizen outreach staff to build and develop our membership base.

-Staff recruitment and development: Recruit new staff and volunteers.
-Oversee program staff to develop and implement work plans, provide training and leadership development opportunities.
+Staff Recruitment And Development: Recruit new staff and volunteers.
+Oversee program staff to develop and implement work plans, provide training and leadership development.

 Candidates must have at least 8 years of relevant professional experience.
 Advanced degrees like a JD, or a master’s degree may count toward experience.
 Qualified candidates will have a demonstrated commitment to public or consumer issues and to citizen-based social change, as well as a track record of leadership.
 We're looking for people who are goal-driven and results-oriented, who have excellent verbal, writing and analytical skills, the ability to speak persuasively in a charged atmosphere, and enthusiasm for the work.